Looking Closely at the Growth Curve for Agora Inc. (API)

 Sponsored

-The average price from analysts is $41.41.
+The average price from analysts is $41.41, which is $14.63 above the current price.
 API currently public float of 41.68M and currently shorts hold a 22.89% ratio of that float.
 Today, the average trading volume of API was 1.44M shares.

 API’s Market Performance

-API stocks went down by -5.45% for the week, with a monthly drop of -20.43% and a quarterly performance of -33.01%, while its annual performance rate touched -35.19%.
-The volatility ratio for the week stands at 5.70% while the volatility levels for the past 30 days are set at 7.83% for Agora Inc..
-The simple moving average for the period of the last 20 days is -8.33% for API stocks with a simple moving average of -43.10% for the last 200 days.
+API stocks went up by 10.55% for the week, with a monthly jump of 10.26% and a quarterly performance of -29.76%, while its annual performance rate touched -33.96%.
+The volatility ratio for the week stands at 7.27% while the volatility levels for the past 30 days are set at 7.07% for Agora Inc..
+The simple moving average for the period of the last 20 days is 3.09% for API stocks with a simple moving average of -37.09% for the last 200 days.

 Analysts’ Opinion of API